-If you're on our Magenta, Simple Choice Plan, or T-Mobile ONE, you get unlimited 2G data and texting in more than 210 countries and destinations at no extra charge.
+If you're on our Magenta, Simple Choice Plan, or ONE Plan, you get unlimited 2G data and texting in more than 210 countries and destinations at no extra charge.
 If you’re on our Essentials plan, you get unlimited texting in these locations.
 To check which plan you're on, log in to My T-Mobile.
-If you need to, learn how to Change your plan.
+If you need to, learn how to Manage your plan.

 Calling while abroad

 Incoming calls are routed automatically to your phone, but placing a call while you're outside the U.S. works a little differently than when you're at home.
-If you're on our Magenta, Simple Choice Plan, T-Mobile ONE, or Essentials plan, voice calling is available in more than 210 countries and destinations for a flat rate of $0.25/minute.
+If you're on our Magenta, Simple Choice Plan, ONE Plan, or Essentials plan, voice calling is available in more than 210 countries and destinations for a flat rate of $0.25/minute.

 - To call a local number in the country you're visiting, dial the plus sign + followed by the country code, city code, and number (which can be any number of digits with or without dashes or spaces).
 If there's a zero (0) listed before city code, remove the zero.

 - To call back to the U.S., dial +1, the area code, and the number (Example: +1-555-123-4567).
 The plus sign replaces the need to use an IDD code.
 (It's the same to send a text message, too.)

 - You can dial 1-1-2 when traveling internationally for emergency calls.
 9-1-1 may also be used in some countries in addition to 1-1-2.
 If you're in doubt, check the local directory or other resource for the emergency number in that country.

 - Toll-free numbers like 1-800 or 1-888 can't be guaranteed to work while abroad.
 Check into alternate numbers for any you may want to call while traveling.